-You may think you put the hard work behind you when you placed those advanced credentials after your name.
+You may think you put the hard work of becoming an advanced practice nurse (APN) behind you when you placed those new credentials after your name.
 But the real work – finding the job you want – has only begun.

 Congratulations!
 You’ve elevated your degree, your certifications, and your level of practice.
 But credentials alone will not get you where you want to go.
 Along with your advanced practice status, you should elevate your image, your expectations, your social skills, and your career management expertise.
 Additionally, you should develop an expanded view of your new role in healthcare.

 How can you make the most of your advanced practice status?
 Consider these seven strategies:

 1. Create a professional image

 Realize credentials alone won’t carry you.
 You must develop a professional image to match the professional person you are.
 You’ve got to look the part of an APN as much as be one.

 What does an APN look like?
 Someone who dresses well, is impeccably groomed, makes good eye contact and carries himself or herself with grace and style.
 Perception is reality.
 You must inspire confidence in others through your appearance and your actions, including your social skills and your knowledge of workplace etiquette.
 That includes using a full, firm handshake in all business, clinical, and social situations.
 And remember, you can act confident even if you don’t feel confident.